 Instead, try taxis, rideshares, and public transportation to get around fast, with less headache, and a lower cost.

 But whatever you do, don’t uber from the airport.
 Rookie mistake.
-The light rail is a fast, efficient way to get from SeaTac to Downtown Seattle- and it’s less than $4 for the whole trip (compared to $25+ for a ride-share ride).
+The light rail is a fast, efficient way to get from SeaTac to Downtown Seattle- and it’s less than $4 for the whole trip (compared to $30+ for a ride-share ride).
 Even if you aren’t staying downtown, the Lightrail Link can be a way to outsmart traffic- from downtown you can catch a rideshare to anywhere in the city for much less money than traveling directly from the airport.
+Here’s my guide to using public transportation to get from Seattle’s airport to the Pike Place Market neighborhood where all the tourist fun happens.

 Museums Free Museums